obsidiansystems/contributing-guide/CodingGuidelines.rst

   - Always use ``(<>)`` to append ``String``\ s, never ``(++)``.
 Using ``(++)`` for ``[a]`` where ``a`` is not known to be ``Char`` is fine.
   - ``(.)`` and ``($)`` should be used instead of parentheses, where applicable.
   - Prefer ``$`` over ``.`` when they are equivalent.
+  - Operators should generally be separated from their arguments by whitespace.
+  - In an operator section, there should not be a space between the parenthesis and the operator.

 - Function definitions